 The following piece is based on the experiences of one of the NARFA Loss Control Specialists.
-The Automotive Insurance Compensation Corporation (AICC) in Massachusetts provides members with one of the best workers compensation programs in the country.
+The Automotive Industries Compensation Corporation (AICC) in Massachusetts provides members with one of the best workers compensation programs in the country.
 From unlimited loss control services, to large discounts and dividends paid back each year, the AICC truly believes in and establishes a strong safety culture.
 Here we take a look at some thoughts about the safety department and human resources roles in maintaining a strong safety culture.

 Companies with the strongest safety culture had both the Human Resource department (HR) and the safety department working together as a safety committee to develop and maintain a safe work environment.
 In many companies these departments consider their roles as separate and rarely interact until major failures occur.
 This is a mistake and could be quite costly for both the business and employee.